tomzx/blog.tomrochette.com-content/agi/knowledge-transfer/article.md

 * Mind uploading: Scan the whole neural substrate/brain and reproduce it in a digital format
 	* Copy-and-transfer
 	* Gradual replacement
+* An interactive system that is able to determine stereotypes based on as few questions as possible (similar to the 20 questions game)

 # Notes on building a graph only using pairs
 The premise of this section is that at a high level, the brain stores concepts and relations between them.
 One simple model of such structure is the pair, where two concepts are related to one another through an anonymous relation.